How To Become DramaTeacher

 Are you passionate about teaching, do you love working with young people, do you want every day to be filled with creative challenges?

-Then Why not train as a performing arts teacher?
+Then Why not train as a Drama teacher?

 Whether you are interested in training as a full time teacher in a primary, junior or secondary school or training to run or teach at a part time school we aim to show you the way.

-4 steps to becoming a performing arts teach with a full time school.
+4 steps to becoming a drama teacher in a full time school.

 - Complete your school education GCSE'S and A Levels